roboconf/roboconf.github.io/en/roadmap.md

 * **Extensibility**

-    * Implement a Chief plug-in.
+    * Implement a Chef plug-in.
     * Implement a Puppet plug-in for Puppet masters.
     * Implement an ANT plug-in.